revaturelabs/interviewquestions/Java/Threads/Multithreading.md

 <summary><b> Show Answer </b></summary>
 <blockquote>

-- A)Main
+A)Main
 </blockquote>
 <details>
 <summary><b> Explanation </b></summary>
 <blockquote>

-- If there is no thread is created, the main thread will execute the process by defualt.
+- If there is no thread is created, the main thread will execute the process by default.
 </blockquote>
 </details>
 </details>